 Creating an Exchange Marketplace listing

-To list your business for sale on the Exchange Marketplace, you’ll need make sure it is eligible for sale (as seen below) and then install the Exchange app in your Shopify admin.
+To list your business for sale on the Exchange Marketplace, you’ll need make sure it is eligible for sale and then install the Exchange app in your Shopify admin.
 There are two ways to get the app:

 - Go to exchangemarketplace.com and click the Sell Your Business button in the site header.
 You’ll then need to log into your Shopify account to install the app.

-- Or, from your Shopify account, go to Settings > Plan and permissions (or Settings > Account) and look for the Sell or Close Your Store button.
+- Or, from your Shopify account, go to Settings > Plan > Pause or cancel subscription.
+In the Sell your store on Exchange banner, click Learn more.

-- Your Shopify account must be on a paid plan.
-This includes Shopify's paused online store plan.
+- Your Shopify account needs to be on a paid plan or a development plan.
+This includes Shopify's Pause and Build online store plan.

-- Your business cannot be in its trial period.
-You must wait one day after paying your first invoice to be eligible.
+- Your business can't be in its trial period.
+You need to wait one day after paying your first Shopify subscription fee to be eligible.

-- If you use Shopify Payments, your account must be in good standing.
-If your business has been removed from Shopify Payments, we're sorry, but you cannot list.
+- If you use Shopify Payments, then your account needs to be in good standing.
+If your business has been removed from Shopify Payments, then you can't list your business on Exchange.

-- You cannot have active financing from Shopify Capital.
+- You can't have active financing from Shopify Capital.

 Creating your Exchange Marketplace listing